Law

 What is the delicacy of the night?

-Mala prohibita refers to a type of law that is generally enforced when an individual has committed a crime in a jurisdiction for which the punishment is a fine, a prison sentence, or a seizure of property.
+Mala prohibita refers to a law generally enforced when an individual has committed a crime in a jurisdiction for which the punishment is a fine, a prison sentence, or a seizure of property.

 Types of Mala Prohibita